Velsicol Chemical Corp. (Michigan) Superfund Site

 You will need Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

-Starting on December 17, EPA will begin the first phase of residential soil cleanup at 11 properties contaminated with the pesticide dichlorodiphenyl trichlorethane (DDT) and fire retardant polybrominated biphenyl (PBB).
+In December 2012, EPA began the first phase of residential soil cleanup at 11 properties contaminated with the pesticide dichlorodiphenyl trichlorethane (DDT) and fire retardant polybrominated biphenyl (PBB).
 The DDT and PBB contamination is associated with the nearby Velsicol Plant.
-The Phase 1 cleanup is funded from money received as part of bankruptcy proceedings at the site.
+The Phase 1 cleanup was funded from money received as part of bankruptcy proceedings at the site.
 Residential soil cleanup is being initiated first because it will address site contamination closest to the area residents.
 Details of the cleanup activities are as follows:

 - Phase 1 residential soil cleanup is expected to begin Dec.
 17, 2012, and should be completed within 3-5 days.